romolonobre/skee-fit-app-2022/README.md

 Version 2.0.0

 On the Version 2.0.0
-- removed the News feature and added the Workout videos feature
+- Removed the News feature and added the Workout videos feature
 - Ability to search exercises by body target
 - Added new logo
 - UI improvements